PicPay/trabalhe-conosco-backend-dev/README.md

 3 - Access it at `localhost:8080`

-## How to import 8 million users to the database?
+## Import 8 million users to the database

-Copy the file `users.csv` and paste it to the `/data` folder and execute the following command, but please remember this task may take over an hour to complete.
+Copy the file `users.csv` and paste it to the `/data` folder and execute the following command, please remember this task may take over an hour to complete.

 ```shell
 sudo docker-compose up import-users